 Not necessarily!
-The advent of the COVID-19 pandemic has inadvertently resulted in a public referendum on traditional insurance products, and due to this exceptional global event, the benefits of UBI have finally been related to policyholders, whom previously have not shown mass-market interest on a global scale.
+The advent of the COVID pandemic has inadvertently resulted in a public referendum on traditional insurance products.
+Due to this exceptional event, the benefits of UBI have finally become evident to policyholders.

-The reasons for adoption of UBI are very much established too, with 5 key areas where the technology can provide benefits, including: customer acquisition, onboarding, customer engagement, policy management, claims management and off boarding.
+The reasons for UBI adoption are very much established too, with 5 key areas where the technology can provide benefits, including: customer acquisition, onboarding, customer engagement, policy management and, claims management.

 Also, by using connected insurance within claims management, insurers can reap significant improvements in claims processing, reducing lead times by up to 75%.
-Meaning a >20 day lead time can be reduced to little more than 1 week.
+Meaning a lead time of 20-30 days can be reduced to little more than a week.

-But insurers must move to address the growing vacuum in the market as otherwise, automakers and start-ups are proving that they have the desire to enter the market.
+But insurers must move fast to address the growing vacuum in the market as, automakers and digital brokers are proving that they will be able to disrupt the market.